rob006-software/yii-elfinder2/README.md

 	}
 	```

-2. ServerFileInput - use this widget to choose file on server using ElFinder pop-up
+2. ServerFileInput - use this widget to choose file on server using elFinder pop-up

 	```php
 	$this->widget('ext.elFinder.ServerFileInput', array(